andreipfeiffer/css-in-js/README.md

 Very simple solution, doesn't have a dedicated website for documentation, everything is on Github.
 It's not popular, but it is the built-in solution in Next.js.

 - ✅ __Styles/Component co-location__
-  Styles can be defined inside component files, or extracted as separate files
-- 🟠 __Context-aware code completion__
-  To get syntax highlighting & code completion an editor extension is required
+- 🟠 __Context-aware code completion__:  to get syntax highlighting & code completion an editor extension is required
-- 🟠 __TypeScript support__
-  `@types` can be additionaly installed, but the API is too minimal to require TS (the whole definition is 22 lines of simple code)
+- 🟠 __TypeScript support__:  `@types` can be additionaly installed, but the API is too minimal to require TS (the whole definition is 22 lines of simple code)
 - ❌ __`.css` file extraction__
 - ✅ __`<style>` tag injection__
 - ❌ __Atomic CSS__
 - ❌ __Theming support__
-  No out-of-the-box theming support, so you must implement your own system
 - __Styles definition method(s)__
   - ✅ Tagged Templates
   - ❌ Style Objects